An absolutely gorgeous photograph of a Shinto priest wearing vestments.

 1 The Encyclopedia of Shinto contains a good list of Ritual Implements and Vestments.

-2 This image is isually attributed to Kimbei Kusakabe, but highly respected author and dealer Terry Bennett attributes the image to Adolfo Farsari.
+2 This image is usually attributed to Kimbei Kusakabe, but British photography researcher Terry Bennett attributes the image to Adolfo Farsari.